vijaypurohit/AVR-Robotics/README.md

-# avr_robotics
+# AVR Robotics
-This contains the robotics code and tutorials along with detailed description using AVR Studio.
+This contains the AVR Robotics code and tutorials along with detailed description using AVR Studio and IBot mini V3.

+* Practical Foldar consists of files during practical performation of IBot Mini.
+* IBot Folder is for the tutorial purpose.